Maltebaba/RS-Signature-Calculator-for-Star-Citizen/README.md

 Web application runs using local web server.
 To start the application, run the following command:

-dotnet run

-Then open http://localhost:(port) in your browser.

 GenAI used for styling the final web page.